acelonoracle/acelon-sdk/README.md

-# Acurast Oracle SDK
+# Acelon SDK

-The Acurast Oracle SDK is a TypeScript library that provides a simple interface to interact with the Acurast Oracle Service.
+The Acelon SDK is a TypeScript library that provides a simple interface to interact with the Acelon Service.
 It allows developers to fetch price data for various cryptocurrency pairs, with signatures from multiple oracles.

 ## Features